 Though spinal cord tumors in children do occur, they are fortunately quite rare.
-Spinal tumors, which are also referred to as neoplasms, are abnormal growths of tissue found inside of the spinal column.
+Spinal tumors, which are also referred to as neoplasms, are abnormal growths of tissue found inside the spinal column.
 Spinal tumors can be benign (non-cancerous) or malignant (cancerous).
-Whether benign or malignant, if left untreated, spinal cord tumors can be very serious health problems and may even become life threatening.
+Whether benign or malignant, if left untreated, spinal cord tumors can be very serious health problems and may even become life-threatening.

 The first step of diagnosing a spinal cord tumor in a child is to analyze the child’s complete health history and conduct a thorough physical exam.
 If a spinal cord tumor is suspected after completing these steps, the child may need to undergo certain diagnostic tests to rule out other health conditions.
 These tests could include lab tests of the child’s blood and spinal fluid, an x-ray of the spine, an MRI, and/or a CT Scan.
 If a spinal cord tumor is indeed diagnosed, immediate treatment is often necessary.